How to Downgrade macOS Tahoe to Sequoia (3 Simple Ways)

-Downgrading macOS 26 Beta involves wiping your Mac’s drive, meaning all data will be erased.
+Downgrading macOS 26 involves wiping your Mac’s drive, meaning all data will be erased.
 To prevent permanent data loss, you must back up your files before proceeding.
 Here are some common ways to back up your data before downgrading:

 - Back up Methods